arduino-libraries/Arduino_PowerManagement/README.md

 > Sleep measurements are not available on the H7 boards because the board goes to sleep automatically when idling.

 > [!NOTE]
-> These measurements have been taken using a [Nordic Power Profiler Kit II](https://www.nordicsemi.com/Products/Development-hardware/Power-Profiler-Kit-2) trough the JST power connector of the Portenta boards,
+> These measurements have been taken using a [Nordic Power Profiler Kit II](https://www.nordicsemi.com/Products/Development-hardware/Power-Profiler-Kit-2) through the JST power connector of the Portenta boards,
-> the numbers might be higher when powering  trough the VIN or 5V pins because it involves more power regulators that are not as efficient as the PF1550's integrated regulators.
+> the numbers might be higher when powering  through the VIN or 5V pins because it involves more power regulators that are not as efficient as the PF1550's integrated regulators.

 ## Examples
 - [Battery](./examples/Battery/Battery.ino) - Demonstrates battery metrics monitoring.